-I am an interdisciplinary scholar of Jewish Studies, Middle Eastern Studies, and comparative literature and culture.
-While my interests are broad, my research is concentrated in three areas: the culture of Israel/Palestine; the historical and contemporary experiences of Middle Eastern Jewish (Sephardi, Mizrahi, and Arab Jewish) communities; and theoretical issues of comparison, representation, and language.
+I am an interdisciplinary scholar of Comparative Literature, Jewish Studies, and Middle Eastern Studies.
+While my interests are broad, my research is concentrated in three areas: the culture of Israel/Palestine; the historical and contemporary experiences of Middle Eastern Jewish (Sephardi, Mizrahi, and Arab Jewish) communities; and theoretical issues of comparison, representation, and language (such as translation, literary multilingualism, literary vernaculars, world literature, and cross-cultural comparison).
 I am passionate about breaking down boundaries, be they conceptual, disciplinary, or institutional in nature.
 I believe in collaborative work in the humanities and social sciences.

 I obtained my Ph.D. in Comparative Literature from UC Berkeley in 2007 and spent three years as a Junior Fellow at the Harvard Society of Fellows.
 Currently I am Associate Professor of Comparative Literature at Princeton University.
 At Princeton, I teach Hebrew and Arabic literature, literary theory, and Jewish studies, and I advise undergraduate and graduate students working on a wide range of topics.
 My first book, Poetic Trespass: Writing between Hebrew and Arabic in Israel/Palestine (Princeton UP, 2014), was awarded the Jordan Schnitzer Award in the category of Jewish literature and linguistics (2012-2014) from the Association for Jewish Studies; the Salo Baron Prize from the American Academy of Jewish Research for the best first book in Jewish studies; and the MLA First Book Prize.
-For 2015-2016 I was a full-year fellow at the Herbert D. Katz Center for Advanced Judaic Studies.
+In 2019-2020 I am an ACLS Burkhardt Fellow in residence at the Institute for Advanced Study in Princeton.

 You can email me at: email@example.com